-After the final round all scores and ranking of all duo's will be displayed.
+Few days after the final round all scores and ranking of all duo's will be uploaded to www.hiphopunite.com.

 8.4 Tied Ranking (Duo)

 Where two or more duo's have exactly the same ranking in a competition round, the positioning will be decided by the ranking from the Head Hip Hop Judge.